-The privacy and security of the personal information we maintain is of the utmost importance to Burrelles Information Services, LLC ("Burrelles").
-We're writing with important information regarding a recent data security incident that involved some of your information.
-We want to provide you with information about the incident, inform you about the services we are providing to you, and let you know that we continue to take significant measures to protect your information.
+The privacy and security of the personal information we maintain is of the utmost importance to Johnson O'Hare Company, Inc. ("JOH").
+We are writing with important information regarding a recent data security incident that may have involved some of your information.
+We want to provide you with information about the incident, explain the services we are providing to you, and let you know that we continue to take significant measures to protect your information.